 MS 2019, Sport Management

 My typical day involves developing relationships with current, future and past consumers and businesses to find the best Pirates product that will fit their specific needs; informing prospects on current 2019 products as well as, 2020 products and opportunities; making a minimum of 300+ outbound phone calls a week and scheduling five appointments with prospects a week; and following up with consumers and business prospects on their experiences at the ballpark.
 I’m currently leading the sales floor in 2020 season ticket deposits for the Pirates.
+My previous experience includes an internship with Pirates group sales department from May 2018-August 2018.

 Being a sales associate is a challenge and a grind every day.
 The reason I love it is because of the relationships I build with consumers and businesses.
 The ability to show someone our products and options first hand so that they can visualize their experience the next time they are at PNC Park is the reason I wanted to work in the sports industry in the first place.
 As a sales associate I have the ability and expertise to tailor opportunities specifically to what consumers value and enjoy the most about not only the Pirates, but baseball in general.